 In writing this paper I started with the goal of demystifying the process of merchandise planning.
 Merchandise Planning brings with it a whole raft of new technology and jargon, but you should not allow yourselves to be put off by this.

 Merchandise planning is a complex process.
 George Davies, when he was at Next, maintained that “Retail is detail!” and effective merchandise planning is one way that we can pay attention to this detail.

 Let us not forget though that retailing is about common sense.
-John Beddows, ex Managing Director of management consultants Kurt Salmon Associates, used to maintain that manufacturing is a complicated business run by simple people and that retail is a simple business run by complicated people (I think that this was his revenge for the amount of times he had to listen to the joke about consultants stealing clients’ watches to tell them the time).
-Without commenting on the accuracy of that statement, the important message here is "Don't lose sight of the need to keep it simple".
+My late friend and colleague, John Beddows, when he was Managing Director of management consultants Kurt Salmon Associates, used to maintain that “manufacturing is a complicated business run by simple people and that retail is a simple business run by complicated people” (I think that this was his revenge for the amount of times he had to listen to the joke about consultants stealing clients’ watches to tell them the time).
+Without commenting on the accuracy of that statement, the important message here is “Don’t lose sight of the need to keep it simple”.